WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ```

 But this would break the idea behind "progressive control in macro
-expansion": If there are no conflicts happen, then the programmer shall
+expansion": If there are no conflicts, then the programmer shall not care
-not care about resolving the conflicts -- the programmer shall always to
+about resolving the conflicts -- the programmer shall always apply this
-apply this macro with an argument this time.
-What might be something new
+macro with an argument this time.
+What might be something new to you is
-to you is this also could be done by macro overloading.
-This means there
+this also could be done by macro overloading.
+This means there could be
-could be multiple macros with the same name but have different
+multiple macros with the same name but have different "signatures".
-"signatures".

 ```swift
 @attached(member, names: arbitrary)